liquidaty/zsvhub-cli/demos/covid_vaccine/README.md

 In addition, since we are now bringing in country-level data, we will want to make sure we are only working with country-level data.

-Viewing with `zsv pretty vaccine_data_global.csv`, we can see we only want data with a blank Province_State-- otherwise, the People_xxx columns seem to all be blank:
+View that data (click 'view' in zsvhub.com/playground, or if working from the command line, use `zsv pretty vaccine_data_global.csv`), we can see we only want data with a blank Province_State-- otherwise, the People_xxx columns seem to all be blank:

 |Province_State|Country_Region|Date|Doses_admin|People_partially_vaccinated|People_fully_vaccinated|Report_Date_String|UID|